diarmuidie/docker-ci-examples/README.md

 ## Travis CI [![Build Status](https://travis-ci.org/diarmuidie/docker-ci-examples.svg?branch=master)](https://travis-ci.org/diarmuidie/docker-ci-examples)

+Make sure you have setup the `DOCKER_UUSERNAME` and `DOCKER_PASSWORD` environment variables in Travis so that Travis can push the built images to Docker Hub:

 #### The Config file

 - **sudo** You need to run Travis with sudo enabled so you can install/update Docker Engine.